 In the case of pre-existing, recurring, or chronic health conditions, documentation must show that the recurrence or worsening of the condition(s) began after initiation of the term for which the withdrawal is requested.

 Students seeking a medical withdrawal should follow the regular procedure to withdraw from the term.
-When seeking an exception to the tuition refund schedule, a separate appeal form must be completed and submitted to the Registrar.
-In addition to the appeal form, documentation must be submitted which must include a supporting letter from a licensed healthcare provider or healthcare records that correlate with and substantiate the request for the term of medical withdrawal.
+When seeking a late withdrawal and/or an exception to the tuition refund schedule, a letter of appeal is required.
+In addition to the appeal, documentation must be submitted which must include a supporting letter from a licensed healthcare provider or healthcare records that correlate with and substantiate the request for the term of medical withdrawal.
 In the case of death of an immediate family member, an obituary or other official record of death may be requested as documentation.